sneas/frontend-dev-assignment/README.md

 * How about typescript?
 * Used fontawesome for appropriate icons
 * Used prop-types for validation and IDE autocomplete
+* Suggestion box preferable behaviours and limitations:
+    - memoize data requests
+    - debounce data requests
+    - request for new data on query change
+    - request for new data if query is 2 symbols and more
+    - hide search box in case of less than 2 symbols
+    - select next item with arrow down
+    - select previous item with arrow up
+    - nothing selected by default
+    - if the last item, arrow down leads to deselecting anything, the next arrow down selects first item
+    - if the first item selected, arrow up leads to deselection, the next arrow up selects the last item
+    - esc button deselects items
+    - when item is selected the query replaces with the selected text
+    - query shows original text on deselection
+    - suggestion disappears on form looses focus
+    - suggestion disappears on no items to be suggested
+    - suggestion disappears in case of one result which is equal to an entered query
+    - display suggestion as a new query on selecting
+    - apply suggestion and hide suggestion box on enter
+    - select suggestion on mouse enter
+    - apply suggestion and hide suggestion box on mouse click

 ## de Bijenkorf Frontend Dev assignment